ansys/pyaedt/doc/source/index.rst

             EDB API reference
             ^^^^^^^^^^^^^^^^^

-            The PyAEDT EDB API reference contains a detailed description of the functions and modules included in PyAEDT.
+            The PyAEDT EDB API reference contains descriptions of the functions and modules included in PyAEDT.
-            It describes how the methods work and which parameter can be used.
+            It describes how the methods work and the parameter that can be used.

             +++
             .. button-link:: EDBAPI/index.html